Selim9-9/Excel-Sales-Dashboard/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview
-This repository contains a comprehensive interactive Sales Dashboard created in Microsoft Excel as part of completing the "Excel from Zero to Pro" course by instructor Abderrahmane Ahmidatou on Udemy.
-The dashboard visualizes sales data from a retail electronics business operating across multiple regions in Africa and the Middle East.
+This repository contains a comprehensive interactive Sales Dashboard created in Microsoft Excel The dashboard visualizes sales data from a retail electronics business operating across multiple regions in Africa and the Middle East.

 ![Dashboard Overview](ScreenShots/dashboard2.JPG)